Deantwo/VrcStringDownloaderOverride/README.md

 ### Certificates
 Having the certificates remain on your computer after you are done using the program should cause you no issues.
 They are self-signed by your computer and no one else has them or uses them.
 You can delete them without issue, but deleting other certificates from your computer could cause issues for you.
 * Open the `certlm.msc` application, this will allow you to find the certificates installed on your local computer
-* The self-signed CA certificate with subject "CN = VRChat String Downloader Override CA" is stored in the `Local Computer\Trusted Root Certifiation Authorities\Certificates` folder
+* The self-signed CA certificate with subject "CN = VRChat String Downloader Override CA" is stored in the `Local Computer\Trusted Root Certification Authorities\Certificates` folder
 * The SSL certificates with subject "CN = VRChat String Downloader Override SSL" are stored in the `Local Computer\Personal\Certificates` folder

 ## Vulnerability